- DWM.exe stands for Desktop Window Manager and is a core process that is tightly connected to the explorer process.

 Solution 4 – Disable problematic services

-Certain services can cause problems with dwm.exe on Windows 10 and only solution is to find and disable those services.
+Certain services can cause problems with dwm.exe on Windows 10 and the only solution is to find and disable those services.
 To do that follow these steps:

 - Press Windows Key + R and enter services.msc.
 Press Enter or click OK.